Vaibhav74-cpu/js-practice/README.md

 # js-practice
-This is practice repository for javascript
+This is practice repository for javascript course